AmrutaBhuskute06/Google-Analytics-Live-Campaign--Walt-s-Cycle-CA/README.md

  ## Summary
  Walt's Cycle is a bike shop and bicycle dealer serving Sunnyvale, California, and the South San Francisco Bay Area since 1953.

 Product and Service offerings:
   - Bicycle Sales
   - Parts and Accessories
   - Service

 #####
-- Offers internet sales for certain products.
+-Offers internet sales for certain products.
-- Does not offer delivery
+-Does not offer delivery
-- Typical Customer Location: 30 Miles in and around store location
+-Typical Customer Location: 30 Miles in and around store location

 ## Advertising Goals
  The Advertising Goals for Walt’s was two folds: